 The proposal to rezone sparked outrage among residents of Phillip Street who are concerned their land values will be impacted by between 10 to 30 percent and may have impacted their livability in the street.

 A representative of the proponent, Hamish Le Poer Trench, said by rezoning the land industrial it will be more in keeping with the area and the proposed business activities would not negatively impact his neighbours.
 (Please read: Setting the Record Straight.)

 - The Case for Rezoning Industrial – July 31, 2019.

-However, other industrial business owners have said allowing the rezoning would not be fair play on the residents or other local businesses in town.
+However, other industrial business owners said allowing the rezoning would not be fair play on the residents or other local businesses in town.

 - Rezoning Not Fair Business Play – August 2, 2019.

 A Current Affair filmed a story on the potential rezoning, which aired on Friday, August 2.
 To watch the story follow this link Progress Over People and follow the prompts to download the NineNow app.

-Burton’s, the developers of Scone Business Park which have invested $6million into the town to create industrial blocks and an employment zone, have said if Council approves the rezoning of residential land in Phillip Street it will set a precedence for other land owners and devalue their own investment.
-They have said they would consider taking the Upper Hunter Shire Council to the land and environment court.
+Burton’s, the developers of Scone Business Park which have invested $6million into the town to create industrial blocks and an employment zone, have said if Council approved the rezoning of residential land in Phillip Street it would set a precedence for other land owners and devalue their own investment.
+They said they were prepared to take the Council to the land and environment court.

 - Burton’s Weigh in on Rezoning – August 5, 2019.

-While Council has stated, in their proposal to rezone the land, that the land is undesirable for residential use, the previous owners wanted to build homes on the blocks but say they were frustrated by a range of hurdles involving Council and one of the four vacant blocks in Phillip Street was purchased in September for residential use.
+While Council initially stated, in their proposal to rezone the land, that the land was undesirable for residential use, the previous owners wanted to build homes on the blocks but say they were frustrated by a range of hurdles involving Council and one of the four vacant blocks in Phillip Street was purchased in September for residential use.